Marianne Garneau describes the limited effectiveness of strikes under the National Labor Relations Board system.

-Last week social media and web publications were filled with triumphant celebration of the strike at Stop & Shop, which saw some 31,000 workers off the job, and then of its resolution with a new collective agreement.
+Last week social media and the labor press were filled with triumphant celebration of the strike at Stop & Shop, which saw some 31,000 workers off the job, and then of its resolution with a new collective agreement.

 There has been considerable excitement on the left lately about strikes in general, especially since, for a long time, that tactic lay somewhat dormant.
 With strikes on the uptick, the left is primed to view this as a hopeful turnaround, signaling labor’s re-consolidation of its power.

 However, there is sometimes a troubling news cycle in all of this.
 Basically: a union goes out on strike, it all looks very exciting, the left cheers the worker militancy, then notice of a settlement comes down, the union writes a press release declaring victory, and the left affirms the power of labor.

 If you read the content of the collective bargaining agreements, though, there is often less reason to be enthusiastic.
 In three strikes that were settled in the past few weeks—Stop & Shop, the Saskatoon Co-op, and the Chicago Symphony Orchestra—all of the contracts involved the introduction of a two-tier system.
 This is one of the worst moves a union can make.